LeeXim/LeeXim.github.io/index.md

   **Alberta Machine Intelligence Institute (AMII)**</a>, Edmonton, Canada (2022/05/22~29).

   <h3>News</h3>
-  **2022.07.** Joined in Qualcomm IT Tour as a 18th group member.
+  **2022.07.** Joined in Qualcomm IT Tour as 18th group member.
 See you in San Diego, California, USA in August 2022.

   **2022.05.** Accepted Dongsu Lee, Minhae Kwon, "ADAS-RL: Safety Learning Approach for Stable Autonomous Driving" to
   <span style="color:red">ICT express</span>.